ibm-cloud-docs/devsecops/devsecops-automate-changemgmt.md

 * What is deployment readiness?
 * What data is included in a change request?
 * How can I use an existing change request ID in the CD pipeline?
-* what is the change management command order?
+* What is the change management command order?

 ## Connection between evidence, inventory, and change management
 {: #connection-evidence-inventory-change}